dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the last div with class "blue" in a dojo.NodeList: dojo.query(".blue").last();
+  // This code returns the last div with class "blue" in a dojo.NodeList: dojo.query(".blue").last();

 [ Dojo 1.7 AMD ]